 Anticipating the fact that sensor miniaturization and tiny satellites will play an ever-increasing role in remote sensing and in situ measurements of the atmosphere of the Earth and of other celestial bodies, PICASSO has three strategic objectives:

 1) To perform true science within a scope compatible with the technological constraints and current limitations of CubeSat technology

 2) To anticipate the future of remote sensing and in situ measurements, for Earth and other planets, through miniaturization

 3) To demonstrate that tiny satellites can achieve a very high ratio of “science data versus cost”.

 The PICASSO flight aims at a polar orbit at 500 km, thus enabling a mission with a nominal lifetime of about two years.
 In addition, with an inclination of 98º, the coverage of the atmosphere will be almost complete.

-• AAC Clyde-Space Ltd. (Glasgow, UK), is in charge of the platform development, of the payload integration, of the ground-based sta6)tion and of the satellite control and monitoring
+• AAC Clyde-Space Ltd. (Glasgow, UK), is in charge of the platform development, payload integration, the ground-based station6) and satellite control and monitoring

 • VTT (Technical Research Center of Finland), Espoo, Helsinki, Finland, in charge of developing the VISION instrument

 • The CSL (Centre Spatial of Liège), Belgium, responsible for the technical coordination and for the PA/QA (Product Assurance/Quality Assurance) aspects of the project.